mitchness/DoorDilemma/README.md

                   LARRY
          Yes, if she’s carrying a tote bag or fighting a headwind, you shave off seconds.
-         But anyways.
-If that door closes by the time she arrives to the door.
-I'm in the clear.

          It’s all math.

                   WOMAN